Ulf Lövaas

 Ulf Lövaas (born 24 March 1947 in Holmestrand, Norway) is a former international motorcycle speedway rider from Norway.
 He earned 6 caps for the Norway national speedway team.

 Family

-His brother Dag Lövaas was also a speedway rider.
+Lövaas' brother Dag was also a speedway rider.

 Career

 Lövaas was a national champion, winning the Norwegian Individual Speedway Championship in 1972, as a NMK Tønsberg rider.

-He represented Norway in World Team Cup and earned six caps for the Norway national speedway team.
+Lövaas represented Norway in World Team Cup and earned six caps for the Norway national speedway team.

-In Great Britain, he rode for two seasons, in 1973 for Cradley Heathens and 1974 for Oxford Rebels.
+In Great Britain, Lövaas rode for two seasons, in 1973 for Cradley Heathens and 1974 for Oxford Rebels.

-Brother Dag Lövaas also rode for Oxford Rebels in 1975.
+His brother Dag also rode for Oxford Rebels in 1975.